Past Gorilla Doctors

 Dr. Braum volunteered for Gorilla Doctors in 2002 and returned from 2008 to 2011 as regional field veterinarian.
 She performed interventions on sick and injured gorillas in Rwanda, Uganda, and DRC, helped care for orphan gorillas, and also helped support Gorilla Doctors’ domestic animal health work.

 Dr. Lucy Spelman

 Dr. Spelman worked for Gorilla Doctors from 2006 to 2009 as regional veterinary manager.
 She expanded the Gorilla Doctors team, established in-country administrative procedures, and collected important data on respiratory disease outbreaks in mountain gorillas.
-She is now writing, teaching biology to art students at the Rhode Island School of Design, and working part-time as a clinical veterinarian.
+She is now writing, teaching biology, and working part-time as a clinical veterinarian.